noahehall/theBookOfNoah/architecture/interface-oriented-design.md

   - law 1 - an interfaces implementation shall do what its methods says it does
       - the name of a method should correspond to the operations that the implementation actually performs
       - an implementation should perform the operations intended by the creator of the interface
       - an implementation needs to honor the meaning of a return value
   - law 2 - an implementation shall do no harm
     - harm - interfering with other modules in a program/other programs
-    - an implementation should not hot resources
+    - an implementation should not hog resources
   - law 3 - if an implementation is unable to perform its responsibilities, it shall notify its caller
     - an implementation should alwayts report problems that are encounted and that it cannot fix itself